FlynnKunz/GamemodeUI/README.md

 # GamemodeUI
-A Plugin For Pocketmine-MP To Change Gamemode With UI UI
+A Plugin For Pocketmine-MP To Change Gamemode With UI